lawnjelly/Misc/PortalDocs/portals_intermediate.md

 Note that if you place STATIC and DYNAMIC objects outside of rooms, they will not contribute to the room bound.
 So if you are using the room geometry to derive the bound, tables and chairs can be placed outside the room, but walls and floors should be explicitly within the Room branch of the scene tree, in order to ensure the bound is correct.

-ROAMING and GLOBAL objects you are recommended to maintain in a branch of the scene tree outside of any rooms or the roomlist (their _can_ be placed inside the rooms, but to save confusion they are normally better kept on their own branch).
+ROAMING and GLOBAL objects you are recommended to maintain in a branch of the scene tree outside of any rooms or the roomlist (they _can_ be placed inside the rooms, but to save confusion they are normally better kept on their own branch).
 There are no restrictions on the placement of IGNORE objects.

 ### Object Lifetimes
-At the time of writing, the lifetime of STATIC and DYNAMIC objects is tied to the lifetime of the level, between when you call `rooms_convert` to activate the portal system, and calling `rooms_clear` to unload the system.
+It is important to note that the lifetime of STATIC and DYNAMIC objects is tied to the lifetime of the level, between when you call `rooms_convert` to activate the portal system, and calling `rooms_clear` to unload the system.
+This is because quite a bit of pre-processing goes on during the conversion phase in order to render them efficiently.

 You should therefore not try to create or delete STATIC or DYNAMIC objects while the portal system is active.
 Doing so will cause the system to automatically unload because it is in an invalid state.
 You can however, freely `show` and `hide` these objects.

 The sequence should be therefore:
 * Load your level